Stirrup: Weaknesses in design

 For the comfort of the horse, all stirrups require that the saddle itself be properly designed.
 The solid tree of the saddle distributes the weight of the rider over a greater surface area of the horse's back, reducing pressure on any one area.
 If a saddle is made without a solid tree, without careful engineering, the rider's weight in the stirrups and leathers can create pressure points on the horse's back and lead to soreness.
 This is especially noticeable with inexpensive bareback pads that add stirrups by means of a strap across the horse's back with a stirrup at each end.

 Modern stirrups

 English-style stirrups

 Stirrups used on English saddles are usually made of metal.
-Though called "irons," they are no longer made of iron, as a rule, but instead stainless steel is the metal of choice, due to its strength, though when weight is an issue, such as for a jockey, they may also be made of aluminum.
+Though called "irons," they are no longer made of iron, as a rule, but instead stainless steel is the alloy of choice, due to its strength, though when weight is an issue, such as for a jockey, they may also be made of aluminum.
 Inexpensive stirrups may be made of nickel, which can easily bend or break.
 Stirrups may also be made of synthetic materials and various metallic alloys.
 There are many variations on the standard stirrup design, most claiming either to be safer in the event of a fall or to make it easier for a rider to maintain a proper foot and leg position.